 this option does not permit rename actions.
 To rename, you

-must specify the databases one at a time.
+must specify the databases one at a time using the

 You can specify certain objects to exclude (skip) in the copy.

-omit the type of objects.
-For example, you may want to exclude
+option to omit the type of objects.
+For example, you may want

-copying of triggers, procedures, and functions.
-In this case,
+to exclude copying of triggers, procedures, and functions.
+In

 The copy is replication and GTID aware and will take actions to preserve the binary log events during the copy.